-Effective time management is critical to success in any examination.
-Candidates are suggested to spend 60 minutes on the structured question for reading and analysing the case extensively, as well as answering a series of questions regarding the case.
-Candidate may allocate sufficient time for each question based on the marks allocated.
+Effective time management is critical to the success in any examination.
+Candidates are suggested to spend around 60 minutes on the structured question for reading and analysing the case extensively, as well as answering a series of questions (i.e. sub-questions) regarding the case.
+Candidate should allocate appropriate time for each question based on the marks allocated.

 Read the question through carefully

-Candidates are advised to read the questions carefully to make sure what is expected in the answers.
+Candidates are advised to ensure the questions and the marks allocation of each sub-question carefully to ensure what are and how much of the contents are expected to be provided in their answers.
 Missing any part of a question may cost lot of marks.

 Use relevant case information fully to answer the questions

-Candidates are strongly advised to carry out extensive analysis on the case.
-When answering the questions, candidates not only need to identify the relevant issues, state clearly their views, and apply relevant knowledge learned from the study manual to solve the problem, but also need to provide relevant case information to support the argument and conclusions.
+Candidates are strongly advised to allocate sufficient time in analysing the case.
+When answering the questions, candidates not only need to identify the relevant issues, state clearly their views, and apply relevant knowledge learned from the study manual to solve the problem, but also need to provide relevant case information to support their argument and conclusions.

 Two of the most effective methods to combat carelessness are to re-read the questions before answering them and to check your answers before submitting them.